 - Double Ended are also less likely to be available second hand.

 Double ended (DE) grow lights have the positive and neutral sockets at each end of the fixture, as opposed to the one socket on a Single Ended (SE) bulb.
 The extra socket equates to extra brightness, and therefore efficacy.

 On that note, you will find below a small selection of the recommended grow kits on which includes a large choice with a variety of specs, depending on your requirements and needs:

-Designed for those seeking high luminescence indoors, this grow kit has been manufactured with higher power and to be user-friendly, with a simple ergonomic design.
+Designed for those seeking high luminescence indoors, this TopoGrow DE HPS grow light kit has been manufactured to be user-friendly, with a simple ergonomic design.

 It also boasts improved safety statures on an air cool reflector hood with glass panel for easy bulb replacement, D.E. lights and a ballast that can be dimmed.

 One nice thing about the TopoGrow 1000 watt DE HPS kits is the different options available to purchase.
 You can select from an open hood, enclosed hood, or adjustable hood design.
 Open hood would be my first choice.